niberman/FreedomAviation/ADMIN_DASHBOARD_FIXES.md

 # Admin Dashboard Data Accuracy Fixes

+> **Note:** This document describes historical fixes that have been applied.
+It's kept for reference regarding database schema changes and migrations.

 ## Summary
 Fixed all data accuracy issues in the admin dashboard to ensure proper integration with Supabase.